EarthObservation/tat2022/Optical/README.md

 ## Acknowledgment

-Development of RVT Python scripts was part financed by the Slovenian Research Agency core funding No. P2-0406.
+Preparation of the materials was part financed by the Slovenian Research Agency core funding No. P2-0406.

 ## License
 This project is licensed under the terms of the [Apache License](LICENSE).